 Thus, Marion Zioncheck, who spent his first three years in Congress as a sober, hard-working, dedicated legislator little known outside Washington state, became known to the rest of the nation as nothing more than a drunken clown, a circus act, a frivolous amusement for avid readers of a sensation-hungry national press.

-His sad descent into political and personal pathos became tragic on the date in focus here, when, having recently hinted that he would not seek re-election that year, Zioncheck leapt to his death from the window of his campaign office on the 5th floor of the Arctic Building in downtown Seattle.
+His sad descent into political and personal pathos became tragic on the date in focus here, when, having recently hinted that he would not seek re-election that year, Zioncheck leapt to his death from the window of his campaign office on the fifth floor of the Arctic Building in downtown Seattle.
 To add to the tragedy, his body landed directly in front of the parked car occupied by his wife, Rubye Louise Zioncheck, whom he had only recently married.

 His brother-in-law, William Nadeau, was the first witness to the suicide, having tried in vain to stop Zioncheck’s abrupt rush towards the office window.
 Nadeau found on Zioncheck’s desk a hastily written note, which read, in full and verbatim:

 “My only hope in life was to improve the condition of an unfair economic system that held no promise to those that all the wealth of even a decent chance to survive let alone live.”

 One can only wonder today how important a figure in American politics Marion Zioncheck could have become if he had not been ostracized by his capital-friendly and labor-hostile colleagues in Congress.
 By all accounts, his manic-depressive behavior did not develop until after his political marginalization was complete.
 On the bright side, he was succeeded in Washington state’s 1st District by his friend and former UW law school classmate Warren G. Magnuson (1905-1989), who would go on to become one of the most consistently progressive legislators in Congressional history — likely due in no small part to Magnuson’s long-lingering grief over his friend’s tragically aborted political career.